The Floured Table

 CHOCOLATE MASCARPONE FILLING

-• Combine chocolate, sugar, vanilla and salt in a medium mixing bowl.
+• Add chopped chocolate, sugar, vanilla and salt to a medium heatproof bowl.
+Mix well to combine.

 • Pour cream over chocolate mixture and slowly whisk until all ingredients are blended and no lumps of chocolate remain.

-• Add chilled mascarpone and whisk until completely combined.
+• Add chilled, loosened mascarpone and whisk until completely combined.

-• Pour into cooled tart shell, smooth with an offset spatula if needed, and place in refrigerator to set.
+• Pour chocolate filling into tart shell, smooth flat with an offset spatula, and place in refrigerator to set.

 COFFEE MASCARPONE TOPPING

-• Place heavy cream, espresso powder and sugar into the bowl of a stand mixer fitted with the whisk attachment.
-Mix on low speed until espresso powder is fully dissolved.
+• To the bowl of a stand mixer fitted with the whisk attachment, add mascarpone.
+Mix on low speed for about 10 seconds to loosen mascarpone.

 • Transfer mascarpone mixture to a 16 inch piping bag fitted with a large round tip (I use a Wilton 1A tip).

-• Remove tart from fridge and use a toothpick to gently mark guidelines about every inch along the chocolate filling.
+• Remove tart from fridge and use a toothpick and ruler to gently mark guidelines about every inch along the chocolate filling.

-• Place cocoa powder into a fine sieve or sifter.
-Gently tap the sieve while moving it over the tart to dust the top with cocoa.
+• Shortly before serving, dust the top with cocoa: place cocoa powder into a fine sieve or sifter.
+Very lightly tap the sieve while moving it over the tart.

 Adjust cocoa amount to your liking.
 I put a generous amount on top, completely covering the coffee mascarpone filling, and thought it made a good contrast to the sweeter elements.